shakacode/react-validation-layer/README.md

 type DebounceInterval = number;
 ```

-Configure amount of time (in `ms`) layer should wait after last user activity before debounced async validation will be invoked.
+Configure amount of time (in `ms`) that layer should wait after last user activity before debounced async validation will be invoked.

 ### `props.statuses`